sandra-chas-academy/u02-individuell-uppgift-egen-portfoliosida-Chas-Henrik-1/README.md

 ***
 *Known problems:*
-1. No effort has been spent on rendering the page properly when printing the page, and therefore the header is visible and the page breaks can occur anywhere on the page when it is printed.
+1. Only some effort has been spent on rendering the page properly when printing the page, therefore page breaks can occur anywhere on the page when printed.
+The header & footer has been removed though.

 *Notes:*

 ***